KyleRego/KyleRego.github.io/collections/_software_development_notes/service-oriented-design.markdown

 The client can also verify that the server is who they say they are using the server's SSL certificate.

-## authorization
+## Authorization

-Firewall can restrict access to only a set of known IP addresses and restrict what ports they can connect to
+A firewall can restrict access to only a set of known IP addresses, and also restrict what ports they can connect to.
+Role-based access control assigns users to roles and their roles determine what they are allowed to access.

-RBAC role-based access control - with this, a user has one or more roles, and roles determine if the user is allowed access to the resource

-## encryption
+## Encryption

-SSL is the obvious solution.
-With an SSL certificate all communication with the service will be encrypted.
+With an SSL certificate, all communication with the service will be encrypted.
+This is the most obvious solution.

+# Messaging

+Asynchronous messaging can also be used for services to communicate with each other.
+This usually involves queues.

+RabbitMQ is an open-source implementation of the AMQP standard.